jldec/google-sheet-pr-sync/README.md

 ./close-pr --all
 ```

-## Next steps
-- Evaluate off-the-shelf general-purpose MCP servers for Google and GitHub in an AI Chat client.
-- Compare results with a custom MCP server specifically tailored to integrate with Google sheets.
-- Explore alternative low-code integration tools like Zapier and n8n.

-### Google Apps add-on
+## Google Apps add-on
-It would be nice to publish the Google Apps script as an add-on for easy installation.
-The Apps script could be extended to fetch PR data using the GitHub API instead of depending on separate shell scripts (how to do GitHub auth is tbd.)
-The addition of an add-on sidebar UI, would make this utility installable on any sheet with just a few clicks.
+Publishing the Google Apps script as an [add-on](https://developers.google.com/workspace/add-ons/editors/sheets) would not just simplify installation, the add on could include a sidebar UI, and the script could be extended to fetch JSON data from any HTTP api.
+This would enable users to configure and sync external data into their sheet with just a few clicks.